ahmadleoyudanto/ifg-code-test/README.md

 ### 7. ⚠️ Constraint and Limitation
 - Authentication:
-  This project does not implement login/token authentication to simplify testing under concurrent load.
-The focus is on demonstrating booking logic and quota control.
+  This project does not implement login/token authentication to simplify testing and focus on the core CRUD logic with Kafka integration.
 - Unit Tests:
   Unit tests are not included due to time constraints.
-Writing meaningful tests for such flows would require mocking Redis, DB, and possibly multi-thread scenarios — nearly as involved as building the actual logic.
+Writing tests for Kafka publishers and consumers requires mocking Kafka, which involves additional complexity that wasn't feasible within the available time.